 Other Types of Factoring Agreements

 Factoring agreements can be written for just about any business that works with invoices.
 Agreements will vary based on the exact types of factoring services rendered.

 - Reverse Factoring: Unlike regular invoice factoring where you are dealing with batches of usually random customers, reverse factoring brings individual large accounts into the picture.
 This allows the factoring firm to ensure that they will be paid and allows your business to receive up to 100% of the total sum due, minus fees and charges.
 These factoring agreements differ in that you do not give up a percentage of the invoice total but have to pay the factoring firm a specific interest rate just as you would pay on a bank loan.

 - Invoice Selling: Invoice factoring is different from selling invoices outright because if the invoices are not paid within a certain time, usually 90 days, the client is liable for the unpaid amount.
 Invoice factoring is also different from invoice discounting.

 - Discounting Invoices: Discounting is a process in which a business uses its unpaid invoices as collateral for a loan from a non-traditional institution.
 The business pays only an interest rate on the loan while collecting the full amount of the invoices.
 The rates for discounting are usually considerably higher than a typical bank loan as well as the rate you would pay through simply factoring your invoices at a discount.

-Essentially, factoring agreements allow your business to get the financing you need when you cannot or are unwilling to take out a bank loan or line of credit using only the unpaid invoices you already have.
+Essentially, a factoring agreement allows your business — using only the unpaid invoices you already have — to get the financing you need when you choose not to take out a bank loan or line of credit.